 Nothing's worse than standing in a crowded, hot environment when you're wearing heavy layers.
-The air conditioning inside the convention center usually doesn't help—the parade of people inside make it exceptionally warm.
+The air conditioning inside the convention center usually doesn't help—the crowds of people inside make it exceptionally warm.

 Ask the Experts for Advice

 Maybe you can't find the right sewing pattern or have trouble designing armor.
 An experienced cosplayer can give you some valuable advice and help you move forward.
-Each cosplayer has their own tips and tricks, so it doesn't hurt to ask around.
+Each cosplayer has their own tips and tricks, so it doesn't hurt to ask around!

 Pack Extra Makeup

 When you're at a convention all day, your eye shadow will begin to fade and your mascara will start running.
 Make sure to pack a small bag with extra makeup.

 You don't have to lug your entire makeup studio with you, but you'll likely need essential items like foundation, eye shadow, mascara, lipstick, and so on.
 If your friends notice your makeup fading, head to the bathroom and do some touchups.

 Practice Your Poses

 When you finally get the chance to show off all your hard work, someone will want to take a picture of you.